 - If a candidate is involved in a GIDP or other interdisciplinary unit, an evaluation letter should be solicited from the GIDP chairperson or unit director and included in Section 9, and the departmental review committee should note and evaluate the candidate’s interdisciplinary contributions.

 - The departmental review committee for a candidate with a shared appointment must include at least one member from the cooperating department.
-Outside committee members should also be included from GIDPs or other interdisciplinary units if a candidate’s research, teaching, and service have a strong interdisciplinary component.
+Outside committee members should also be included from GIDPs or other interdisciplinary units if a candidate’s research, teaching, and service have a strong interdisciplinary component (Appendix C).

 - Department heads for shared appointments may collaborate upon a single letter, or letters may be submitted by both department heads.